mohammedqedan/pizza-1/README.md

 ## Description

-_This is a web page of my ping pong project written in JavaScript and uses the jQuery framework._
+_This is a web page of my order pizza project written in JavaScript and uses the jQuery framework._
-_Enter a number and  your result will display in a list below._
+_Enter your name and desired number of pizzas._
+_Then pick out each pizzas size and toppings._
+_Submit your selections to see your total._
+_Enter your shipping address then place your order!_

 ## Setup/Installation Requirements